Tustin/psn-php/pages/mydoc/message_information.md

 ---
-title: Message Information
+title: Message Properties
 sidebar: mydoc_sidebar
-permalink: message_information.html
+permalink: message_properties.html
 folder: mydoc
 ---

 The `Playstation\Api\Message` class only has methods that return various properties of a Message.

+## Properties

 ### Sender